mpalmer79/VeriFlow/docs/build.md

 1. Summary of what changed
 2. Exact files modified
 3. Exact files added
-4. Migration files added, if any
+4. Migration files added
 5. Tests added or updated
-6. Known limitations that remain after Phase 1
+6. Known limitations that remain after Phase 2

-Do not stop after analysis.
+Do not stop at planning.
 Perform the implementation.

-Now begin by inspecting the repository structure and identifying the exact backend files that correspond to these concerns.
+Now begin by inspecting the repository structure and identifying the exact files that must be changed.